1986 Baylor Bears football team

-The 1986 Baylor Bears football team represented the Baylor University in the 1986 NCAA Division I-A football season.
+The 1986 Baylor Bears football team represented Baylor University as a member of the Southwest Conference (SWC) during the 1986 NCAA Division I-A football season.
+Led by 15th-year head coach Grant Teaff, the Bears compiled an overall record of 9–3 with a mark of 6–2 in conference play, tying for second place in the SWC.
+Baylor was invited to the Bluebonnet Bowl, where the Bears defeated Colorado.
+The team played home games at Baylor Stadium in Waco, Texas.

 The Bears offense scored 325 points, while the Bears defense allowed 207 points.
-The Bears finished the season second in the Southwest Conference.
-In the Battle of the Brazos, Texas Football magazine voted the 1986 football game between Baylor and Texas A&M the outstanding game of the Southwest Conference]of the 1980s.
-Texas A&M overcame a 17–0 deficit, and won the game 31–30 and later advanced to the Cotton Bowl Classic.
+In the Battle of the Brazos, Texas Football magazine voted the 1986 football game between Baylor and Texas A&M the outstanding game of the Southwest Conference of the 1980s.
+Texas A&M overcame a 17–0 deficit, and won the game, 31–30, and later won the SWC title and earned a berth in the Cotton Bowl Classic.